 3 cups water

-In a large pot, heat up 1 tablespoon of olive oil over low heat.
+In a large pot or Dutch Oven, heat 1 tablespoon of olive oil over low heat.

-When the oil is heated, add in the chopped-up shallots and garlic.
-Cook until the onion is translucent.
+When the oil is heated, add the chopped shallots and garlic.
+Cook until the shallot is translucent.

-Add the spices into the pot and stir until combined.
-Then, add in the diced butternut squash and mix.
+Add the spices and diced butternut squash into the pot and stir until it looks like the spices coated everything.

 Pour water into the pot until it covers the squash.
 Put the lid on top of the pot and turn the heat up to medium.
 Cook until you can easily put a fork through the squash.
 Once cooked, kill the heat.